 I received a review copy of the e-book from the publisher.
-It will be released January 30, 2018 and is available for pre-order now.

 The Staff of Fire and Bone is a thrilling tale of a misfit with a destiny to save the world of Muralia—and the power to destroy it.
 Cedron is the son and presumptive heir to the Regent of Dulnat, but he is hated for his mixed parentage in a world where the four peoples prize racial purity.
 It doesn’t help that he has recently manifested uncanny and barely controlled magical power.
 When he is blamed for a disaster during a festival, Cedron escapes the city pursued by enemies, but soon gains allies—and knowledge of his destiny to right an ancient wrong, a destiny that requires the very lack of racial purity for which he has always been hated.

 Cedron is an appealing hero.
 He wants to do the right thing, but he’s young and doesn’t understand his power.
 He can be a hothead and makes terrible mistakes as he learns to use it without letting it use him for darker deeds.
 His quest for the sacred stones that will help him save the world involves narrow escapes, battles with enemies (and future allies), heartbreaking losses, and courageous sacrifice.
 But it’s not all dire.
 There’s plenty of the kind of comic business to be expected when adolescents have an adventure, as well as philosophical reflections on what power is for and what destiny really means.